Henry Bone: Legacy

 Some time before his death Bone offered his collections, which had been valued at £10,000, to the nation for £4,000, but the offer was declined, and on 22 April 1836 they were sold by auction at Christie's, and so dispersed.
 Other major sales of his works took place in 1846, 1850, 1854, and 1856.

+Today the largest collections of Bone's work are to be found in three principal locations.
+The Royal Collection houses many portraits, the largest number from a series of Monarchs started by Bone and finished by his son Henry Pierce Bone, are housed at Hillsborough Castle near Belfast.
+Portraits of the Russell family are at Woburn (currently closed) and a significant number of the historical portraits are at Kingston Lacey, Dorset, a National Trust property.